Why it’s great for the first time hiker & biker…

 WINTER FAT TIRE BIKING

-The Cadillac Pathway Winter Sports Trail (WST) is one of the regions newest groomed winter sports trais.
+The Cadillac Pathway Winter Sports Trail (WST) is one of the regions newest groomed winter sports trails.
 This trail system will be separate from the cross country ski trail and will be groomed with a roller to compact the snow down.
 The width of the trail will be approximately 3 feet wide.
 The WST will only exist and open for use if we have at least 6 inches of snow on the ground.
 The WST is ONLY open during the winter months, and please respect the 6” or less rule to NOT use the trail to preserve the trail conditions for the future winters.
-The two trail systems will be clearly marked with banners hanging over the entrance.
+The two trail systems will be clearly marked.
 You can do the full 11 mile trail or turn back early for a shorter distance.
 The terrain of the trail will be good for all levels.

 Trail Amenities/Quick Look: